 [Here '6_city making_matrix']

 Most instances of hackable citymaking revolve around the organization of individuals in a collective or a public, usually through or with the aid of a digital media platform.
-Individuals contribute resources, such as knowledge, time, information, money, etc. and at the same time reap some form of a benefit, be it social, economic or political, on an individual or communal level.
+Individuals contribute resources, such as knowledge, time, information or money. and at the same time reap some form of a benefit, be it social, economic or political, on an individual or communal level.
 These platforms allow members of a public to discuss issues, identify with other people or with a common goal, learn from each other, share resources, ideate and act together.
 They allow for the bundling of individual interests into communal goals or action.
 Or the other way around: these platforms could provide incentives for individuals to contribute to collective or even public interest goals, organizing publics around a commons.

 Much of our research so far has been dedicated to the circle on the left side of the diagram, as we have described seven phases in the hackable citymaking process while singling out eight strategies that are often used in hackable citymaking practices.